OceanDataTools/openrvdas/docs/cached_data_server.md

-If you are using the default OpenRVDAS installation, you will have a CachedDataServer running and servicing websocket connections on port 8766.
-You may invoke a standalone CachedDataServer directly from the command line.
-The following invocation
+If you are using the default OpenRVDAS installation, you will have a CachedDataServer running and servicing websocket connections on port 8766 (you can see how it is invoked by looking at the ``scripts/start_openrvdas.sh`` file in your installation.
+You may also invoke a CachedDataServer directly from the command line.
+The following command line

 ```
     server/cached_data_server.py \